aristanetworks/avd/adr/schema/schema-0002-separate-schema-domains.md

 owners and stability promises, but some EOS Designs fields deliberately reuse EOS CLI Config Gen shapes because EOS Designs produces that structured configuration.
 Should all data share one schema graph or remain in separate domains?

+This record governs ownership and dependency direction between named schema domains.
+It does not define local `$ref` merge behavior (`schema/0006`) or determine whether an individual field is a stable public contract.

 ## Decision Drivers

 - Intent models and rendered structured configuration evolve for different reasons.